tdijital/psrecovery-py/README.md

 __The file I want to recover has a *RED* indicator am I out of luck?__
 \
 You still may be in luck here too!
 Albeit this one is a bit more tough.
 The data very well may be on the drive -- it's even possible that it's one of the unknown inodes the scanner found.
 We just have no information to link the two.
-Hopefully the file carver which isn't implemented yet can help here.
-There will be some caveats though but I will cover those when the file carver is added.

 __I recovered a file that had a *GREEN* checkmark and it was a corrupt file, whyyyy?!__
 \
-Currently psrecovery-py doesn't look for collisions between active files in the filesystem or between other deleted files.
-So likely the files data blocks were taken by a newer file.
-Unfortunately that likely means the data is overwritten and not present on the drive.

-__There's a folder somewhere I know it shouldn't be, what's the deal?__
-\
-This can happen if a newer folder re-uses an old folders inode offset location.
-The children will stil reference the old parent folders inode offset.
-So as far as we can see it is a child of that parent.
+It's possible that the data blocks were overwritten by a file that was deleted but we werent able to recover.
+All I can say for certain is that none of the file was overwritten by any recovered files, or active files on the file system.

 __What happens when I dump a file with a red indicator?__
 \